MarijaBorisov/ngsi-tools/README.md

 * **`DELETE`**
     * **`entitytype/:entityType`**
-        * Delete from the database a structure of a specific entity type
+        * Delete from the database a structure of a specific entity type (delete rule)

 In the description of API endpoints, we mentioned Fiware-Service/Fiware-ServicePath more information regarding this topic can be found on its official
 [Documentation](https://fiware-orion.readthedocs.io/en/master/user/service_path/).